zamfi/cca-computational-practices-fall-2018/hw/week5.md

 }
 ```

 **Assignment**: Replace all the `???` comments above to create a (basic) functional version of Snake!
 You should be able to pattern-match your way into this.
+Save in your homework repo as `snake.js`.
+(Do as much as you can, and submit what you have even if you can't finish it!)

 **Optional Challenge**: Add scoring to the game and show the score in the corner of the canvas.